IMMM-SFA/tell/doc/source/user_guide.rst

    :align: center

-Once the load projections from all BAs in **tell** have been disaggregated to the county-level, we next sum up the loads from all counties in a given state to get annual total state-level loads which are scaled to match the projections from GCAM-USA.
+Once the load projections from all BAs in **tell** have been disaggregated to the county-level, we next sum up the loads from all counties in a given state to get annual state-level total loads which are scaled to match the projections from GCAM-USA.
 The scaling factors for each state are then applied to all county-level hourly load values in that state.
 The final output of **tell** is thus a series of 8760-hr time series of total electricity loads at the state-, county-, and BA-level that are conceptually and quantitatively consistent with one another.

 It is important to note that the future evolution of population is also taken into account in **tell**.
-Projected annual changes in population for each county and state are generated using the SSP scenarios.
-Those future populations are used in post-processing the
-MLP models and to derive new weighting factors to be used in disaggregating and reaggregating future **tell** loads.
+Projected annual changes in population for each county and state are generated using the Shared Socioeconomic Pathways (`SSPs <https://en.wikipedia.org/wiki/Shared_Socioeconomic_Pathways>`_) scenarios.
+Those future populations are used in post-processing the MLP models and to derive new weighting factors to be used in disaggregating and reaggregating future **tell** loads.
-Thus, in an example scenario where lots of people move to Southern California, the counties there would not only receive a higher proportion of the BA-level loads for BAs operating there, but would also have an incrementally larger impact on the future total hourly load profile for California as a whole.
+Thus, in an scenario where lots of people move to, for example, Southern California, the counties there would not only receive a higher proportion of the BA-level loads for BAs operating there, but would also have an incrementally larger impact on the future total hourly load profile for California as a whole.